AICONSlab/HyperMapp3r/docs/docker.md

     module load singularity/3.5

-Although HippMapper is stored as a Docker image, it can be built in singularity by calling:
+Although hypermapper is stored as a Docker image, it can be built in singularity by calling:

-    singularity build hippmapper.sif docker://mgoubran/hippmapper
+    singularity build hypermapper.sif docker://mgoubran/hypermapper

 To ensure that the Docker image has been built in Singularity, run

-    singularity exec hippmapper.sif hippmapper --help
+    singularity exec hypermapper.sif hypermapper --help